teresy/tis-interpreter/tis-interpreter/EXAMPLES.md

 -----

-When the main() function takes parameters, some choices are to modify the main function, or simply to provide a stub function that calls the main function with the parameters you want.
+When the `main` function takes parameters, some of the available choices are to modify the `main` function, or simply to provide a stub function that calls the `main` function with the parameters you want.

-For an example, go to examples/02_keccak_sha_3, which is a readable implementation of the sha3 cryptographic hash function (downloaded from http://keccak.noekeon.org/readable_code.html ), and type:
+For an example, go to `examples/02_keccak_sha_3`, a readable implementation of the SHA-3 cryptographic hash function
+(downloaded from http://keccak.noekeon.org/readable_code.html ), and type:

 ```